The GI Bill® and Dependents’ Educational Assistance

 The student’s instructor must complete the Evaluation of Previous Education and Training.
 The student, instructor, and Financial Aid Office must all sign this form.
 This applies to all students, even if they have never attended a post-secondary institution or served in the military.

-Once the student has brought the certificate of eligibility, copies of all transcripts, and the Evaluation of Previous Education and Training to the Financial Aid Office, the Financial Aid Office will certify the student’s enrollment.
+Once the student has brought the certificate of eligibility, copies of all transcripts, and the Evaluation of Previous Education and Training Form to the Financial Aid Office, the student’s enrollment will be certified.

-The student’s enrollment will be certified at the beginning of each term if the student remains eligible.
-If a student falls below the school’s attendance policy within the term, then the student’s benefits will be terminated for the term.
-Students must also have at least a C average and a 70% progress rate to remain in good standing.
+Enrollment certification will be take place at the beginning of each term if the student remains eligible and the student requests to be certified for the term.
+If a student falls below the school’s attendance policy within the term, benefits will be terminated for the term.
+Students must also have at least a C average and a 70 percent progress rate to remain in good standing.
 Students who do not meet these policies will lose eligibility for VA Benefits at Francis Tuttle until s/he once again meets the standards.
 Students whose benefits are suspended have the right to appeal by writing a letter to the Financial Aid Office.
 The appeals committee will respond to the student’s appeal within two weeks.

 Veteran Readiness and Employment

-Students with a service-connected disability that limits their ability to work or prevents them from working may qualify for Veteran Readiness and Employment (VR&E).
-For more information click here.
+Students with a service-connected disability that limits their ability to work or prevents them from working may qualify for Veteran Readiness and Employment (VR and E).

 Military Tuition Waiver for Career Training Programs

 Students who have served in the military may qualify for a tuition waiver.
 To qualify, the student must be an Oklahoma resident enrolled in a long-term Career Training program.
 The student must complete the Military Tuition Waiver application and submit it to the Financial Aid Office with a copy of Form DD-214 to show the student’s dates of service.
 Students using the GI Bill® may utilize this tuition waiver if they choose; however, the school will report $0 in tuition to the VA.